 Prostate Cancer - Treatment

-Most men lose control of their ability to urinate after surgery, and the problem could last for months.
-While most men gradually improve, about 10 percent will leak urine after coughing or other stressors.
+Most men lose control of their ability to urinate after surgery, and the problem can last for months.
+While most men gradually improve, about 10 percent will leak urine after coughing or in other stressful situations.
 One percent or less will have a more severe long-term problem that can be fixed by the placement of an artificial sphincter.

 Prostate cancer surgery often provides peace of mind because it removes the cancer.
 Men whose cancer has not spread beyond the prostate have a 90 percent chance of surviving and being cancer-free 10 years after surgery.